 See the dolphins at Port Stephens

 Port Stephens, 45 minutes north of Newcastle is a stunning holiday spot.
 As well as 26 beaches and bays ideal for a swim or surf and the enormous Stockton sand dunes, there’s an abundance of marine life.
-There’s over 140 resident bottlenose dolphins in Port Stephens and they’re usually easy to spot from shore or on a dolphin cruise.
+There are over 140 resident bottlenose dolphins in Port Stephens and they’re usually easy to spot from shore or on a dolphin cruise.
 For some adrenaline, take your visitors sandboarding on Stockton sand dunes.